KKoovalsky/LlvmCrossCompileArmCortexM/README.md

-# clang-rt, libc++, libc++abi and libunwind, cross-compiled for ARM bare-metal
+# compiler-rt, libc++, libc++abi and libunwind, cross-compiled for ARM baremetal

-Cross-compiled and fine-tuned LLVM libraries ...
+Cross-compiled and fine-tuned LLVM libraries for ARM baremetal targets.
+The targeted systems are **arm\*-none-eabi** triplets, which don't run an OS (but can run e.g. an RTOS), thus, do not support threads, monotonic clock, filesystem, etc. Those are **ARM Cortex M** MCUs.

+This project can compile:

+* compiler-rt
+* libc++
+* libc++abi
+* libunwind

+Exceptions are supported.

 ## Building